zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 ### Step 1

 A basic program loop that prompts the user for a command and then processes it.
+In this tutorial we will modify this program to perform tasks and retrieve data from a remote server over a WebSocket connection.

 Build:
-clang++ chapter1.cpp
+clang++ step1.cpp

 ### Step 2